pkerspe/ESP-StepperMotor-Server/README.md

 - A *stepper motor*
 - A *power supply* that fits to your stepper motors and drivers specs
 - A *stepper driver* board that fits to your stepper motors specs

 Optional:
-- Limit, position and emegency stop switches
+- Switches for limit/homing, position and emegency stop functionality
 - Rotary encoders to control the motors directly using physical controls

 ### 1. Firmware installation